zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver12.md

 and is now basically required by any new functionality in dns such as dnssec ([rfc 6891]).

-[RFC 6891, section 6.1.2] states that any OPTION-CODE values not understood by a responder or requestor MUST be ignored.
-Unknown OPTION-CODE values must be processed as though the OPTION-CODE was not even there.
+[RFC 6891, section 6.1.4] states that "Z" flag set to zero by senders and ignored by receiver.

-In this test case, we will query  wwith an unknown EDNS OPTION-CODE and expect that the OPTION-CODE is not present in the response for the query.
+In this test case, we will query  wwith an unknown EDNS  flag and expect that "Z" bits to be clear in the response.

 ### Inputs
 "Child Zone" - The domain name to be tested.